muppet9010/Factorio-Biter-Santa/README.md

 Notes
 -----

-- Some of the graphics and effects are a bit rough, this is my first exploration in this.
-Future may include animated biters.
 - Best used during the day as no lights are included on santa.
 This is as I can't make lights on santa affect only it and not the buildings behind it due to Factorios 2D view of height.
 - All mod settings are cached for santa when called in to avoid weird situations.
 So set everything up first.